adamheth/castlebase/README.md

 So I'm going to keep this pretty dumb, to use `git clone` into `.castlebase` and then sym link in your `~`.

-This is intented for personal use, but feel free to copy.r
+This is intented for personal use, but feel free to copy.